-Land is being cleared for construction of a Dollar General on Gulf Beach Highway.
-The store will be in an area of mostly single family homes and has been contentious for many months, leading to various Escambia County administrative decisions and some legal action.
-At its March 5, 2020 meeting, however, Escambia County Commissioners voted to settle with developer Teramore Development LLC and allow the construction to take place in exchange for “1.6 acres of green space, elevated design standards and a promise to the county not to pursue the payment of attorney’s fees,” although further administrative action and other obstacles could remain.
+Construction of the Dollar General store on Gulf Beach Highway appears to be nearing completion.
+The store is in a mostly single family home area and has been contentious for many months, leading to various administrative and legal actions.
+At its March 5, 2020 meeting, however, Escambia County Board of County Commissioners voted to settle with developer Teramore Development LLC and allow construction to take place in exchange for “1.6 acres of green space, elevated design standards and a promise to the county not to pursue the payment of attorney’s fees.”
 For more on the issue, see the January 23, 2020 Pensacola News Journal article “Judge vacates contempt ruling for Escambia County in Dollar General case” at https://www.pnj.com/story/news/2020/01/23/judge-ruling-vacatedescambia-county-contempt-dollar-general-case/4552175002/ and the March 6, 2020 Pensacola News Journal article “Controversial Dollar General Plan moving forward on Gulf Beach Highway after Settlement” at https://www.pnj.com/story/news/2020/03/06/escambia-county-accepts-settlement-proposed-gulf-beach-highway-dollar-general/4964724002/, both by Madison Arnold.

 Blue Angels Legacy Hornet Final Flyover